galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 >    > <details>
 >    >
 >    > <summary>Click to view answers</summary>
->    > This will generate 6 files with the respective default names: MF_Result.txt, BP_Result.txt, CC_Result.txt, MF_Graph, BP_Graph and CC_Graph.
-The three Result files are tables with statistical tests for each GO Term, and the other three Graph files are image files displaying a graph view of the enriched GO terms.
+>    > This will generate 6 files with the respective default names: `trapnellStudy MF Table', `trapnellStudy BP Table', `trapnellStudy MF Table', `trapnellStudy MF Graph', `trapnellStudy BP Graph' and `trapnellStudy CC Graph'.
+The three Table files list the results of the statistical test for each GO Term, ordered by p-value, and the three Graph files are image files displaying a graph view of the enriched GO terms.
 >    > </details>
 >    {: .question}
->
-> 7. **Rename** files to `MF Trapnell`, `BP Trapnell`, `CC Trapnell`, `MF graphTrapnell`, `BP graphTrapnell` and `CC graphTrapnell`, respectively.
->
->
-> As you can see, the output consists of a table with p-values and frequencies for each GO type plus an image with a graph view of the GO type, where you can visualize the enrichment results and highlighted enriched ontology branches.
 >
 >    > ### {% icon comment %} Comments
 >    > For each GO term we obtain a p-value corresponding to a single, independent test.
 Since we are making multiple similar tests, the probability of at least one of them being a false positive increases.
 Therefore we need to make a correction for multiple testing.